cambyze/cambyze.demo.microservices.grocery/README.md

-# webserver-OAuth2-mongoDB-demowar
+# training.springboot.microservice.h2
-Demo project for Spring Boot server OAuth2 with MongoDB (war mode)
+Training project for Spring Boot server with microservices using H2 db